csaude/openmrs-eip-docker/README.md

 <a name="migration"></a>
 # Migrating old eip installation to docker based one
 Login as eip user using the terminal

 <code>su - eip</code>

+<b>IMPORTANT NOTE:</b> Before you start make sure that the sender_retry_queue and debezium_event_queue tables are empty.
+You can check that accessing the eip console via browser.

 Stop the eip application and remove the eip service